onehashai/onehash-connect/help/mobile-notifications.md

 ## Troubleshooting mobile notifications

-Some Android vendors have added extra device-level settings that can impact the delivery of mobile notifications to apps like Zulip.
-If you're having issues with Zulip notifications on your Android phone, we recommend Signal's excellent [troubleshooting guide](https://support.signal.org/hc/en-us/articles/360007318711-Troubleshooting-Notifications#android_notifications_troubleshooting), which explains the notification settings for many popular Android vendors.
+Some Android vendors have added extra device-level settings that can impact the delivery of mobile notifications to apps like OneHash Connect.
+If you're having issues with OneHash Connect notifications on your Android phone, we recommend Signal's excellent [troubleshooting guide](https://support.signal.org/hc/en-us/articles/360007318711-Troubleshooting-Notifications#android_notifications_troubleshooting), which explains the notification settings for many popular Android vendors.

-### Contacting Zulip support
+### Contacting OneHash Connect support

 If you are still having trouble with your push notifications, you can send an email to [Zulip support](/help/contact-support).
 Please be sure to include the